UCLA, USA, and IZA, Germany

 IZA World of Labor role

-Associate Professor of Economics, Tulane University; Research Associate at the National Bureau of Economic Research (NBER); Research Fellow at IZA
+Associate Professor, Institute of the Environment and Sustainability, UCLA; Research Associate, National Bureau of Economic Research (NBER); Research Fellow, IZA

 Environmental economics, epidemiology, health, climate

 Associate Professor of Economics, Tulane University, USA (2014–2017); Assistant Professor of Economics, Tulane University (2008–2014); Post-Doctoral Fellow in Study of Aging (2011–2012)